 Consult with your academic advisor and with one of the Spanish professors as early as possible.
 Freshman year is not too early to begin thinking about studying in Spain.
 With careful planning you can be sure that the courses you take in Zaragoza will meet your major, minor or general education requirements, and that you will complete your degree program in four years.

 Applicants must be of Sophomore statues or higher and have above a 3.0 GPA.
 Additionally, applicants must have completed Spanish 203 or higher to be eligible for this program.

-The deadline to apply for the Spring Semester of 2018 is October 1st.
+The deadline to apply for Fall 2018 or the 2018-2019 Academic Year is March 1, 2018.
 After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.